 Stepping into the hallowed space of an Orthodox Church is entering a realm of divine grace and timeless reverence.
 It is the sacred gathering place for the ecclesia (“the assembly”) of the faithful who gather in unity to offer their praise and worship to God and seek His forgiveness for their sins.

 In Orthodox worship, not only does God descend to us, but we ascend to Him.
-The Divine Liturgy begins “Blessed is the Kingdom of the Father and of the Son and of the Holy Spirit," declaring that we are now mystically entering the Kingdom of Heaven.
+The Divine Liturgy commences with the proclamation: "Blessed is the Kingdom of the Father and of the Son and of the Holy Spirit," declaring our mystical entrance into the Kingdom of Heaven.

 In this worship, the art of iconography holds a sacred and irreplaceable role.
 Icons are not mere adornments; they usher the Kingdom of Heaven into our midst, drawing us closer to the divine presence.
 They represent the presence of the Saints and angels depicted and the truth of the doctrines of the Church.